Aida Vila Dilmé: Confessions and exhumations

-In the days following his arrest, when he was brought to justice in the Jutjat d'instrucció of Olot, Vila confessed to killing the last three victims.
-He claimed that the deaths of the three elderly women made him feel "as if [he] were God", and that the suffering he inflicted on them with the corrosive substances had been only "a grain of sand compared to the fullness of his death".
-Following this statement, the court ordered that he be temporarily detained without bail at the Brians 1 Penitentiary Center in Barcelona.
+In the days following her arrest, when she was brought to justice in the Jutjat d'instrucció of Olot, Vila confessed to killing the last three victims.
+She claimed that the deaths of the three elderly women made her feel "as if [she] were God", and that the suffering she inflicted on them with the corrosive substances had been only "a grain of sand compared to the fullness of [her] death".
+Following this statement, the court ordered that she be temporarily detained without bail at the Brians 1 Penitentiary Center in Barcelona.

-A month later, Vila voluntarily requested to appear before the court, where he confessed to killing 11 elderly patients during his term at La Caritat.
-Initially, his lawyer Carles Monguilod, who claimed to have a kindred relationship with his client, tried to justify his client's actions by portraying them as euthanisations to end their suffering.
-The judge ordered the exhumation of other victims' bodies for an autopsy, given that 56 deaths had occurred since Vila had begun work at La Caritat, of which 27 happened during his shifts (48,2%).
+A month later, Vila voluntarily requested to appear before the court, where she confessed to killing 11 elderly patients during her term at La Caritat.
+Initially, her lawyer Carles Monguilod, who claimed to have a kindred relationship with her client, tried to justify her client's actions by portraying them as euthanisations to end their suffering.
+The judge ordered the exhumation of other victims' bodies for an autopsy, given that 56 deaths had occurred since Vila had begun work at La Caritat, of which 27 happened during her shifts (48,2%).
 Months later, in February 2011, the results of the National Institute of Toxicology and those of the Institute of Forensic Medicine of Catalonia – both requested by the judge – could not clarify whether other victims had been killed with barbiturates or if they had been poisoned at all, given that the bodies had been highly decomposed.
 Because of this, it was impossible to verify whether there were more victims or not.

 Trial in the Provincial Court of Girona

-Vila's trial began at the Provincial Court of Girona on 27 May 2013, with him initially confessing that he didn't want to hurt the old women and was relieved to see them dead.
-He was faced with the possibility of a sentence of more than 200 years imprisonment for 11 counts of the murder, the last 3 of which were aggravated.
-The prosecution argued that the killer took advantage of the times when there were few other staff members, and with his victims being unable to defend themselves, he was able to freely kill without any hindrances.
+Vila's trial began at the Provincial Court of Girona on 27 May 2013, with her initially confessing that she didn't want to hurt the old women and was relieved to see them dead.
+She was faced with the possibility of a sentence of more than 200 years imprisonment for 11 counts of the murder, the last 3 of which were aggravated.
+The prosecution argued that the killer took advantage of the times when there were few other staff members, and with her victims being unable to defend themselves, she was able to freely kill without any hindrances.

 The trial lasted two weeks and involved more than 120 witnesses and experts.
-Regarding the psychiatric evaluation, the coordinator of the Psychiatric Hospitalization Unit of Catalonia, Álvaro Muro, declared at trial that the defendant was a kind person to those around him, but his loneliness and introversion made him progressively more dangerous.
-In addition, despite the treatment he had been receiving in recent years, psychiatrists who evaluated Vila stated that he wasn't a psychopath, did not suffer from a personality split and understood the gravity of his actions, which indicated that there should be no mitigating factors in the sentencing.
+Regarding the psychiatric evaluation, the coordinator of the Psychiatric Hospitalization Unit of Catalonia, Álvaro Muro, declared at trial that the defendant was a kind person to those around her, but her loneliness and introversion made her progressively more dangerous.
+In addition, despite the treatment she had been receiving in recent years, psychiatrists who evaluated Vila stated that she wasn't a psychopath, did not suffer from a personality split and understood the gravity of her actions, which indicated that there should be no mitigating factors in the sentencing.